 Each year, we enroll approximately 1,700 international students.
 The majority of our international students come to us for graduate education, but we strongly encourage undergraduate freshman and transfer students to study with us as well.
 Few schools offer more support and services to their international population than we do.
 Our Center for Global Engagement staff will work with you to ease your transition to our Seminole Community.
 We hope you will contact us with any of your questions that are left unanswered after browsing our website.

 Official English Language Proficiency results are required of all international applicants whose native language is not English.
-The following are the minimum scores required for admission to the University, although some departments require higher scores at the graduate level:
+The following are the minimum scores required for undergraduate admission to the University.

 These scores are considered official only when they are sent directly to the Office of Admissions from the testing agency, and are not valid after two years.

 International graduate applicants seeking teaching assistantships are required to pass the SPEAK test which evaluates the English-speaking ability of non-native speakers of English and is administered at Florida State.
 Students who receive a score of 26 or higher on the speaking section of the Internet-based TOEFL examination meet the University requirements to serve as a teaching assistant; however, some departments may still require that the student take the SPEAK test.

 International transfer credit is awarded for coursework completed at an accredited (recognized) institution of higher learning.
 No credit is awarded for technical, vocational, or below-college-level coursework, or courses completed with grades below "D-."
 An official course-by-course evaluation is required for all academic records from non-U.S. institutions.
 We recommend the evaluation be done by a member of the National Association of Credential Evaluation Services.